-In this blog post, we will answer these questions and provide a few more of importance for those looking to buy a puppy.
+Here, we will answer the question of when is a Cocker Spaniel fully grown.
+And provide a few more of importance for those looking to buy a puppy.
 We will also provide height and weight charts for puppies and adult Cockers and advice on how frequently to weigh your dog and how often you should exercise them.

 Like humans, all Cockers will develop at an individual rate.
 However, most Cockers Spaniels will reach a full-grown height between 9 – 12 months.
 They will continue to grow in muscularity until they’re 2 years old.
 At that point, their growth rate begins to slow down.
 A Cocker Spaniel is a dog of medium size, with males usually weighing between 25 and 30 pounds and females weighing between 20 and 30 pounds.